JJWallis/hangman-app/README.md

 Your users should be able to:

--  Press the 'Start Game' button to begin playing
+-  Interact with the 'Start Game' button to begin playing the game
--  Input their letter of choice & recieve correct validation if input is invalid (empty or not a string)
+-  Enter their letter of choice & recieve correct validation if invalid
--  Press the 'check' button to submit their letter of choice and recieve confirmation of whether they guessed correctly
+-  Submit their letter of choice and receive confirmation of whether they guessed correctly
--  The timer should terminate after 30 seconds and prompt the user to re-start the game if that time limit is reached
+-  The timer should terminate after 30 seconds and prompt the user to re-start the game
--  Each incorrect guess the user inputs, an additional version of the hangman should be generated & displayed on the page (as well decreasing the number of guesses remaining)
+-  For each incorrect guess, an additional version of the hangman image should be displayed, as well decreasing the number of guesses remaining
--  Each correctly guessed letter should be displayed at its corresponding position in the word
+-  Each correctly guessed letter should be displayed to the user at its corresponding position in the word

 ### Screenshot